BBC First: Taiwan

-BBC Studios has signed a cooperation agreement with Taiwanese OTT service myVideo to offer its drama content in 2018.
+In 2008, BBC Studios signed a cooperation agreement with Taiwanese OTT service myVideo to offer its drama content.

 Australia

 On 17 April 2013, it was announced that the BBC had forged a new exclusive deal with Australian subscription television provider Foxtel which would see a new channel launched that would feature comedy and drama content, with programming screening as close to their original UK transmission as possible.
 It was later announced the new channel would be named BBC First, a new global brand that would roll out in 2014, with Australia being the first location to launch the new channel, on 3 August 2014.
+The channel exited Foxtel and Binge on 31 July 2024.

+The channel reappeared on Britbox in June 2025.

 Canada

 In March 2021, Canadian broadcaster Blue Ant Media, which already operated the Canadian version of BBC Earth, announced that its HIFI channel would be rebranded as a Canadian version of BBC First on March 16, expanding the company's partnership with BBC Studios.
 Unlike the other versions, the Canadian channel is not directly owned by BBC Studios, due to Canada's regulations around foreign ownership of Canadian media, but is operated by Blue Ant under a brand licensing agreement.

-Previously, the market had been served by the similarly formatted BBC Canada, which was closed by then-owner Corus Entertainment at the end of 2020; many of the BBC programs carried by the prior channel will carry over to BBC First.
+Previously, the market had been served by the similarly formatted BBC Canada, which was closed by then-owner Corus Entertainment at the end of 2020; many of the BBC programs carried by the prior channel carried over to BBC First.
+Blue Ant Media's founder Michael MacMillan is a former executive of BBC Canada's original parent company Alliance Atlantis.

+New Zealand

+On 1 October 2024 Sky launched BBC First on channel 207.

 Europe

 Netherlands & Belgium

 BBC First launched in the Netherlands on 16 May 2015.

+On 15 May 2025 the channel was renamed to BBC NL in the Netherlands, while remaining BBC First in Belgium.

 Central and Eastern Europe

 BBC First made its debut as a linear channel in Poland on 26 October 2018, replacing BBC HD.

 Commenting on the development, Jacek Koskowski, general manager and VP for Poland, BBC Studios, said: “We’re living through a golden era of British drama with outstanding talent producing some of the very best television in the world.
 Increasing the drama hours on BBC HD was integral to that channel’s recent growth and now we are going further by bringing viewers even more of what they want.
 Coupled with the addition of Polish and English subtitles for the first time, I’m delighted to be introducing a dedicated premium drama channel to Poland”.

-BBC First launched in Croatia, North Macedonia and Slovenia on 1 April 2019.
-BBC First launched in Romania on 12 October 2022.
+BBC First launched in Croatia, North Macedonia and Slovenia on 1 April 2019, followed by Romania on 12 October 2022 and Moldova on 6 June 2023.

+Malta

+The channel launched in Malta on 1st April 2024 and it is available on Melita EPG 300 and GOTV EPG 200, replacing BBC Entertainment.
+Both providers provide the channel in HD with catch-up features.

 Turkey

-The channel launched in Turkey on 27 May 2020 replacing BBC HD.
+The channel launched in Turkey on 27 May 2020, replacing BBC HD.